mhsdeveloper/psc-full/install/server-install.md

 	sudo rm /var/solr/data/publications/conf/managed-schema
 	sudo cp /psc/www/html/install/server-configs/schema.xml /var/solr/data/publications/conf/

-Adjust solrconfig.xml:
-search for "<updateRequestProcessorChain" and see that in this line, autoCreateFields is false:
-	<updateRequestProcessorChain name="add-unknown-fields-to-the-schema" default="${update.autoCreateFields:false}" ...

-Remove any ManagedIndexSchemaFactory definition if it exists.

-Add a ClassicIndexSchemaFactory definition:
-	​<schemaFactory class="ClassicIndexSchemaFactory"/>
+Adjust solrconfig.xml with our script:

+	cd /psc/www/html/install
+	sudo bash ./scripts/configure-solr.sh

-### Restart SOLR
+Restart SOLR:

 	sudo service solr restart

-IMPORTANT SECURITY NOTE, FIREWALL SETUP: you should make sure your host/network is blocking external access to port 8983, which SOLR uses.
-That way, only the server itself (PHP) can access SOLR directly, but the outside world can not.
+### IMPORTANT SECURITY NOTE, FIREWALL SETUP

+You should make sure your host/network is blocking external access to port 8983, which SOLR uses.
+That way, only the server itself (PHP) can access SOLR directly, but the outside world cannot.
+THIS IS A VITAL STEP: leaving the Solr Admin UI and API open means that anyone that happens upon your site could change or delete your data.
+It may also expose your server to vulnerabilities via Solr.
 It is also possible to configure your OS to block that port if your host ISP does not offer this service.

+To see if you're host is blocking that port, try to connect by using your browser to go to your server's url on port 8983.
+For example, if you server's domain name is mywebsite.org, you would enter this url: http://www.mywebsite.org:8983 If you see the Solr Admin interface, then the port is not being blocked, and you need to configure your firewall.

+The following is optional, if your host does not block port 8983.
+For that, we can use ufw:

+	sudo apt install ufw
+	sudo ufw enable

+Then, to block access to Solr from the outside world:

+	sudo ufw deny 8983